eatmorehufu/rendez-zoo/README.md

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Groups and Events (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
+I'll need to add `search` routes to both the Groups and Events controllers.
 On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
 These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

 [Details][phase-five]